dwaynedraper/codewars/README.md

 # codewars
-Toy problems I've attempted on Codewars
+Toy problems I've attempted on Codewars, LeetCode, or other similar sites